Courtney Petersen

-Courtney Lynn Petersen (born October 28, 1997) is an American professional soccer player who plays as a defender for Houston Dash of the National Women's Soccer League (NWSL).
+Courtney Lynn Petersen (born October 28, 1997) is an American professional soccer player who plays as a defender for Racing Louisville FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Virginia Cavaliers.
+She was selected by the Orlando Pride in the first round of the 2020 NWSL draft.

 Early life

 Growing up in Canton, Michigan, Petersen played youth soccer as a midfielder for Michigan Hawks ECNL and was voted to numerous ECNL Top-11 squads.
 In 2014 she was named as an NSCAA Youth All-American.
 Coming out of high school, Petersen ranked as the No. 23 recruit in the nation by TopDrawerSoccer.com.

 Virginia Cavaliers

 In October 2013, Petersen committed to playing college soccer at the University of Virginia.
 She played four seasons for the Virginia Cavaliers between 2015 and 2019, sitting out the 2016 season to focus fully on national team duty for the 2016 FIFA U-20 Women's World Cup.
 Predominantly a left-sided full-back, Petersen proved to be a versatile player during her collegiate career, also playing in midfield.
 As a freshman she scored a career-high three goals and added another three assists in 22 appearances, ending the year as an ACC All-Freshman team selection.
 In her senior year, Petersen was an All-Region First Team selection by United Soccer Coaches, a TopDrawerSoccer Best XI Second Team selection and an All-ACC Second Team selection.

 In the 2018 and 2019 offseasons, Petersen played with hometown WPSL side Motor City FC.